 Related Resources: manufacturing

-Brinell Hardness Test Equation
+Brinell Hardness Test Equation and Calculator

 The Brinell hardness test uses a hardened steel ball indenter that is pushed into the material under a specified force.
 The diameter of the indentation left in the surface of the material is measured and a Brinell hardness number is calculated from this diameter.